jcurl/RJCP.DLL.Log/apps/DltDump/docs/design.md

 #### 2.1.6.
 Infrastructure

-This contains code local to this application, but could be considered reasonably generic, but for now only used in this application.
-Importantly, it doesn't contain any thing related to policy.
-It helps implement business logic for the application, but doesn't assume what those decisions are, applying only technical constraints.
+This contains code local to this application.
+It could be considered reasonably generic, but for now only used in this application.
+Importantly, it doesn't contain any thing related to policy or business logic, but only supporting such.

 #### 2.1.7.
 Framework